Dynamical symmetries of the Calogero-Coulomb model: Calogero--Coulomb system

 \subsection{Symmetries of Calogero--Coulomb model}

 Using appropriately the covariant momentum \eqref{Hgamma}, one can construct Dunkl-operator deformations of other physical quantities.
-In particular, the Dunk angular momentum tensor \cite{feigin,kuznetsov,fh15} and Laplace--Runge--Lenz vector \cite{runge} are given, respectively, by the following expressions:
+In particular, the Dunkl angular momentum tensor \cite{feigin,kuznetsov,fh15} and Laplace--Runge--Lenz vector \cite{runge} are given, respectively, by the following expressions: